VBoureaud/CensorshipGame/README.md

 ## Rules

-- there are 2 teams = 2 colors
+- there are 2 teams = 2 colors 🔴 / 🔵

-- when the game starts you get assigned a color
-  - you are the only one knowing your color
+- when the game starts you get assigned a color (note: you are the only one knowing your color)

 - every round you can choose which participant you want to save

 - the goal of the game is to be on the winning team by any means necessary

 - each round you are assigned 100 points, choose:
   - who you want to save from the list of participants
     - can’t vote for yourself
     - there’s a limited time to vote (10min), or until every player has voted
   - a value (points) to assign to each participant you want to save
     - keep in mind it’s quadratic voting
   - if you want to flip side (change color)
     - only if you’re not dead

-every round the bottom half of players by votes are “redacted” (eliminated)
+- every round the bottom half of players by votes are “redacted” (eliminated)

+### game flow
 ![Censorship Game flow](CG_flow.jpg)

 ## How to Play